animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 TBA

-This can be expressed geometrically as an arrow of time on a radius-expanding circle.
+This can be expressed geometrically as an arrow of time on a radius-expanding circle:

 Or algebraically, perhaps as such: